pratixanS360/medical-ai/readme.md

    This initiates the process of creating your Trustee account.

 3. Verify your email address.
-   You will receive an email with a verification link.
-Click on it to confirm your email.
+   You will receive an email with a verification code.

 4. Create a passkey for login.
    Passkeys provide a secure, passwordless login method.